 To avoid snakebite, hunters should remember a few important things.
 First off, look where you sit and step.
 Any spot can potentially hold a snake but areas around deadfall in the forest, rock crevices and anywhere near water is the most likely location.

 If you are on property with bunches of small potholes filed with water keep your eyes out for cottonmouths as that is their preferred habitat.
-I have seen far more cottonmouths in puddles in the woods than I ever have in the marsh or deep swamp.
+I have seen far more cottonmouths along with nonvenomous snakes in puddles in the woods than I ever have in the marsh or deep swamp.

 Something else to consider is all of the pit vipers move around more at night so be careful walking to your blind and also when trailing animals after hours.
 The last time I trailed a deer in South Texas at night, I found myself on my hands and knees just a few yards away from a monster western diamondback.

-A less frightening but equally dangerous foe is heat exhaustion.
+A less frightening than snakes (for most people) but equally dangerous foe is heat exhaustion.

 Temperatures can push 100 degrees in parts of Texas during October so make sure to get plenty of fluids.
 It is best to hydrate yourself early and often.
 Water is the best but mixing it up with electrolyte-supplying drinks such as Gator-Aid will get the job done as well.